jaaufauvre/philips-hue-auto-config/README.md

 2. Search for the bridge that was pressed
 3. Create a bridge user and authentication key
 4. Delete bridge resources
-5. Add the bridge location for sunset/sunrise detection
+5. Set the bridge location for sunset/sunrise detection
 6. Create rooms and zones
 7. Search for lights (from their serial and MAC address) and add them to rooms and zones
 8. Create default "_Day_" and "_Night_" scenes for each room and zone